art-framework-suite/hep-hpc/README.md

     ```
     git submodule update gtest
     ```
+1. Make a build directory and `cd` into it.
 1. Invoke CMake to configure the code:
     ```
     CC=<c-compiler> CXX=<c++-compiler> FC=<Fortran-compiler> \
     cmake -DCMAKE_BUILD_TYPE=<Debug|Release|RelWithDebInfo> \
     -DCMAKE_INSTALL_PREFIX=<install-area> \
     [-DCMAKE_CXX_STANDARD=<11|14|17>] \
+    [-DWANT_MPI=TRUE] \
-    [-DWANT_MPI=1] \
+    [-DWANT_UPS=TRUE] \
-    [-DWANT_UPS=1] \
+    [-DWANT_H5PY=TRUE] \
     <path-to-repository-top-dir>
     ```
     The `CMakeLists.txt` file includes a safeguard against invoking CMake from within the source directory, but you may still have to remove some debris if you do this unintentionally.
 Define `WANT_MPI` appropriately to activate MPI, if it is available and desired.
 Note that your own code may still use MPI even if `WANT_MPI` is not set, but the (as yet, very basic) MPI facilities of this package will not be available.
-Define WANT_UPS if you wish to build a UPS-capable package.
+Define `WANT_UPS` if you wish to build a UPS-capable package.
+Defining `WANT_H5PY` turns on the testing of the `concat-h5py` utility (assuming the `h5py` Python package is available and compatible with the current compiler, etc.).

 1. Build the code:
     ```